Monument to boxer Joe Louis, Detroit

 Tour some draw-dropping architecture

 Pure Detroit runs free tours of some of the cities greatest architectural gems.
-You have to see the Aztec-inspired Art Deco of the Guardian Building or “Detroit’s largest art object” – the Fisher Building to appreciate the unique eclecticism and opulence of these landmark structures.
-Make sure you stop by the abandoned former Michigan Central Station.
-Though fast deteriorating, the beautiful details of its architecture shines through.
+You have to see the Aztec-inspired Art Deco of the Guardian Building, and “Detroit’s largest art object,” the Fisher Building.
+A tour is the best way to appreciate the unique eclecticism and opulence of these landmark structures.

 Refuel at Eastern Market